top of page

 Mission

-Empowering farmers, restoring land, and securing our food future.
+To empower farmers, restore land, and secure our food future.

 Vision

-We envision a region where people of all ages and abilities are involved in regenerative agriculture and stewardship.
+We envision a region where folks of all ages and abilities are actively involved in regenerative agriculture and stewardship.

 What is Regenerative Agriculture?

 Regenerative agriculture is a farming philosophy and set of practices which place soil and ecosystem health at the foundation of food production.
 It is rooted in an understanding of the profound interconnected relationship between all living things.
-In this way, regenerative agriculture is not a new idea, and draws on ancient wisdom and Indigenous ways of knowing and being.
+In this way, regenerative agriculture is not a new idea but a practice that draws on ancient wisdom and Indigenous ways of knowing and being.

 A sustainable, resilient food system must include local, ecologically responsible farming.
 On Vancouver Island, we import over 90% of the food we eat, and the vast majority of that food is part of the global industrial food system.
 While this system feeds billions of people, it also contributes 1/3 of all greenhouse gas emissions, and is responsible for large-scale ecological destruction.